TanglingTreats/TanglingTreats/README.md

 I'm a full-stack engineer based in Singapore

 - 🌱 I’m currently learning ReactJS and focusing on front-end architecture and development
+- 🔭 I’m currently working on an educational project [NSSSH](https://github.com/TanglingTreats/NSSSH) aka Not Safe SSH.
+This is a project to improve my practical understanding of networking at a lower level.

 ### Technology Learnt
 <img align="left" alt="react" src="https://img.shields.io/badge/react%20-%2320232a.svg?&style=for-the-badge&logo=react&logoColor=%2361DAFB" />